 Paul has been a governor of St Edmund’s College since 2018 and serves on the Finance and Academic sub-committees.

 When not providing a taxi service for his four children to play and choir rehearsals, Paul is also a catechist in his local parish and a keen student of history and languages.

-Madeline has been a governor of St Edmund’s College since 2013 and currently serves on the Prep and Finance sub-committees.
-Since 2013 she has chaired the Finance sub-committee.
+Madeline has been a governor at St Edmund’s College since 2013 and has chaired the Finance sub-committee since early 2014.